Phone-GWP-group

 An alternative to using recycled plastic is to use another material entirely, with many businesses already switching to paper based packs

-There are a few points to bear in mind here too, however.
+There are a few points to bear in mind here, too, however.

 For starters, it is often not as simple as replacing one material with another.
 Whilst corrugated cardboard can be engineered to provide very high levels of transit protection, it takes an experienced and knowledgeable designer to do so.

-03: Switch to Reusable
+Switch to reusable packaging

-Returnable transit packaging to replace single trip
+Returnable transit packaging to replace single-trip trip

 returnable packaging